 The next Houston/SE Texas Chapter of the Blackhorse Association meeting will be Monday night, 22 October at Goode County Texas Barbecue on the Katy Freeway in Houston, Texas.
 The meeting will start at 6:30 pm upstairs in the balcony area.
 Buy your barbecue downstairs and come upstairs at 6:30 – 7:00 for dinner if you wish.
 Following dinner, a one-hour DVD entitled "Memories of The Fulda Gap" will be shown.
 The DVD is a composite from several sources and reflects highly on the efforts of the 11th ACR over 27 years of duty at "The Fulda Gap" on the East/West German Border – Frontier of Freedom.
 Plan to attend and participate in a great evening of camaraderie with fellow Blackhorse Troopers and friends of the Regiment.
-To RSVP or for more information, please email firstname.lastname@example.org in a new window.
+To RSVP or for more information, please email opens in a new email@example.com new email.

 Silver Medallion of the Order of St. George.